 Migrating the database to MySQL can take hours on a medium or large instance, especially if the HyperSQL database is 1 GB or more.
 We recommend that you temporarily upgrade the EC2 instance to an

-m5.2xlarge (with 32 GB RAM to allow the 26 GB heap specified below) during the migration, which reduces the time required to ~10 minutes.
+m5.2xlarge (with 32 GB RAM to allow the 26 GB heap specified in the steps) during the migration, which reduces the time required to ~10 minutes.

 On the Looker host:cd looker ./looker stop vi looker

 In the Looker startup script, make a new second line in the file:exit